-The data refutes this.
-If there is any improvement, it is attributed to improved mechanics and strength from the physical therapy not the surgery.
+The data refute this.
+If there is any improvement, it is attributed to improved mechanics and strength from the physical therapy, not the surgery.
 A recent study of major league players revealed that they all lost velocity after ulnar collateral ligament reconstruction.

 As the fatigue from throwing sets in the stress on the UCL increase until it ruptures, sometimes with a ‘pop’.

 This is an injury to avoid as it will keep you off the mound for about a year.
 Rehabilitation takes at least 12 months for a pitcher and a minimum of 6 months for position players.
 In the spring of 2014 it was estimated that 1/3of major league pitchers have undergone this surgery.

 Adhering to suggested pitch counts is presently the best way to keep your elbow healthy.
 A good source for recommended pitch counts is www.STOPSportsInjuries.org.
 Most leagues will also have required or recommended pitch counts.
 Even high school baseballs national governing body mandates a pitch count, www.baseballamerica.com.